Trusted Workers’ Compensation Lawyer Decatur Illinois

-Permanent Disability – This term tells you that your disability will affect you, in some way, for the rest of your life.
+Permanent Disability – This term means that your injury will affect you, in some way, for the rest of your life.

-Vocational Rehabilitation – If an injury prevents you from performing your normal tasks, you may be entitled to vocational training covered by your employer or the employer must retain you.
+Vocational Rehabilitation – When an injury prevents you from returning to work, your employer may be responsible for vocational training or retaining services for another position.

-Overuse Syndromes – These refer to pain that arises because of the repetitive use of one part of your body such as carpal tunnel.
+Overuse Syndromes – These are common workplace injuries that happen because of the repetitive overuse of a specific body part.

-Occupational Diseases – This describes illnesses and diseases that happen because of poor or unsanitary workplace conditions.
+Occupational Diseases – Occupation diseases refer to illnesses and conditions that happen because of a poorly maintained or unsanitary workplace.

-Knee, Shoulder & Joint Injuries – Knee, shoulder and joint injuries may involve serious surgical treatments and lengthy recovery periods.
+Knee, Shoulder & Joint Injuries – Knee, shoulder, and joint injuries can be severe, requiring serious medical treatment and lengthy recovery periods.